-- Hosting of the Azure Functions Management Portal, which is the the same one you see in the Azure portal.
+- Hosting of the Azure Functions Management Portal, which is the same one you see in the Azure portal.
 The portal provides a consistent experience that lets you develop your functions in the same way as you would in the Azure portal.

 - Distributing functions across multiple Functions workers.

 - Providing a publishing endpoint so that you can publish your functions direct from Microsoft Visual Studio by downloading and importing the publishing profile.

 Azure Functions Worker Role

-The Azure Functions Worker Roles are deployed in Windows Containers and this is where your function code executes.
-You can deploy multiple Worker Roles throughout your organization and is a key way in which customers can make use of spare compute power.
+The Azure Functions Worker Roles are deployed in Windows Containers and are where your function code executes.
+You can deploy multiple Worker Roles throughout your organization and this option is a key way in which customers can make use of spare compute power.
 One example of where spare compute exists in many organizations is machines powered on constantly but not being used for large periods of time.